Ficus benghalensis 'Audrey' - Bengal Fig

 Water

-Water when the soil is almost completely dry, then give it a good drink.
+Water when the soil is at least half dry, then give it a good drink.
+It will need less water in autumn and winter; use lukewarm water to avoid shocking the roots.
 Ensure the pot has good drainage, and never let the plant sit in water.

 Humidity

-Likes occasional misting and moderate to high humidity.
-Use a pebble tray or humidifier during drier months.
+This plant grows best in above average to high humidity, so use a pebble tray or humidifier during drier months.
 Avoid placing near draughts or radiators.

 Soil

-Plant in a well-draining potting mix with added perlite or sand for aeration.
-Repot every 2–3 years, or when the roots outgrow the pot.
+Use a well-draining potting mix with added perlite or bark for aeration.
+A mix designed for Ficus plants should work well here.
+Repot every 2-3 years or when it outgrows its pot.

 Food